Lakeview, Oregon: History

-Native Americans probably occupied the area around Lakeview for as early as 14,000 years ago, as evidenced by artifacts found in the Paisley Caves north of Lakeview.
-European explorers came through the Goose Lake Valley, Shoshone speaking people were living in the area.
+Native Americans occupied the area around Lakeview as early as 14,000 years ago, as evidenced by artifacts found in the Paisley Caves north of Lakeview.
+European explorers came through the Goose Lake Valley, Shoshone-speaking people were living in the area.

 In 1827, Peter Skene Ogden led a brigade of Hudson's Bay Company trappers through the Goose Lake Valley.
 He was followed in 1832 by John Work and his trappers.
 Work noted the hot springs north of Goose Lake (now called Hunter's Hot Springs) in his journal.
 The hot springs are approximately 2 mi north of the Lakeview town site.

-In 1867 and 1868, General George Crook led United States Army units and Indian scouts from the Wasco and Warm Springs tribes in a successful campaign against Northern Paiute bands in Eastern Oregon and northern California.
+In 1867 and 1868, General George Crook led United States Army units and Indian scouts from the Wasco and Warm Springs tribes in a successful campaign against Northern Paiute bands in Eastern Oregon and Northern California.
 This was part of the conflict known as the Snake War.
 Crook used Camp Warner as his supply depot and administrative headquarters.
 The camp was abandoned in 1874.
 Camp Warner was northeast of the site now known as Lakeview.

 In 1869, M. W. Bullard settled along Bullard Creek at the mouth of Bullard Canyon at the northern end of the Goose Lake Valley.
 This became the town of Lakeview.
 William Heryford brought cattle into the Goose Lake Valley in 1872.
 In 1873, the area's first post office was opened at the Tenbrook Ranch, south of present-day Lakeview.

 Lake County was separated from Jackson County and Wasco County in 1874.
 The temporary county seat was in Linkville (now Klamath Falls, Oregon).
 In June 1876, an election was held to select a permanent county seat.
 Prior to the election, W. M. Bullard offered to donate 20 acre along Bullard Creek in the Goose Lake Valley as a site for the county courthouse.
 In the election, "Bullard Creek" received 120 votes while Linkville got only 88 votes.
 However, a majority of 384 votes was needed to determine the permanent county seat.
 Bullard Creek fell short because many voters wrote in names like "Goose Lake", "Goose Lake Valley", "Bullard's ranch", or "Bullard's creek".
 As a result, a second election was November 1876.
 Prior to that election, the town of Lakeview was organized at a meeting of Goose Lake Valley residents.
 The town site they selected was on Bullard Creek.
 In the second election, the new town site of Lakeview replaced Linkville as Lake County's seat of government.
 After the election, Bullard donated 20 acre for the county courthouse as promised.
 Bullard sold an additional 300 acre to John A. Moon, who filed a town plat with the state of Oregon, officially creating the town of Lakeview.
 The Lakeview post office was opened on December 8, 1876.